Anderson, Weston

 I’m a climate scientist studying the dynamics of climate variability and and change, vegetation-land-atmosphere interactions, and agriculture.
 I conduct interdisciplinary research using remote sensing, model simulations, and statistical records.

-My research focuses on two main themes: (1) How to understand the interactions between the land, atmosphere, and vegetation in a changing climate and (2) How to use the physical characteristics of the climate system to anticipate and adapt to climate shocks.
+My research focuses on three main themes: (1) How to understand the interactions between the land, atmosphere, and vegetation in a changing climate, (2) how to use the physical characteristics of the climate system to anticipate and adapt to climate shocks, and (3) identifying sustainable, climate resilient agricultural practices

 I am currently working on projects relating to compiling global datasets on land cover and food production, understanding how climate change is increasing the co-occurring heat and moisture stress in ways that damage vegetation, and using the dynamics of the El Niño Southern Oscillation to predict crop failures for the Famine Early Warning Systems Network (FEWS NET).